zxk-afz/auto-commit/README.md

 # Auto-commit Github program

-This Python script automates the creation of a fake commit history in a Git repository to simulate daily contributions over the past year.
-It is ideal for testing, learning, or demonstrating GitHub profile activity.
-EDUCATIONAL PURPOSE ONLY.
+This Python script automates the creation of a fake commit history in a Git repository. ***EDUCATIONAL PURPOSE ONLY***.

 ## Features

 - **Daily Random Commit Generation**: The script creates a random number of commits for each of the last 365 days, creating a consistent (kinda) contribution history.
 - **Interactive User Setup**: The program prompts users for their Git username, email, repository location, and branch name.
 - **Automatic Push to GitHub**: Each generated commit is pushed to the specified GitHub repository branch, *updating the contribution graph!!!!*.
+AND IT LOOKS ORGANIC!

 ## Requirements